-Look back at these candid images of Tim Curry as the horrifying and hideous killer-clown Pennywise from IT
+Look back at these candid images of Tim Curry as the horrifying and hideous killer-clown Pennywise from IT.

-With the latest installment of modern-day Pennywise, AKA IT Chapter 2, soon to be hitting cinemas and scaring the living shit out of anyone who watches, we thought we’d take a look back a little further than the 2017 beginning of the current franchise.
+With the latest instalment of modern-day Pennywise, AKA IT Chapter 2, soon to be hitting cinemas and scaring the living shit out of anyone who watches, we thought we’d take a look back a little further than the 2017 beginning of the current franchise.
 Instead, we’re going all the way back to 1990 and Tim Curry’s epic original depictions of Pennywise in the now cult-classic miniseries.

 Bill Skarsgard has been terrorising a new generation of people with his demonic and deranged depiction of Pennywise the Clown.
 But where Skarsgard finds a new streak of unbeatable menace in his view of the killer clown, Curry managed to straddle a more subtle line with his original 1990 performance and it shows in the behind-the-scenes images.